 Find information about signing up for the upcoming sessions, and others after they’ve been scheduled, here.

 University of Arizona antibody testing: UArizona is expanding access to its free statewide testing for COVID-19 antibodies, which indicate a person had an infection but has recovered.

 Essential workers in 15 additional categories, including educators, child care workers and members of the National Guard, have been added to the list of those eligible.
 The program started with just health care providers and first responders.

 Find details about eligibility, locations and registration here.

-Valle del Sol: The community health and human services group is providing free testing at two Glendale locations for the week starting Aug.
-3.
+Valle del Sol: The community health and human services group is providing free testing at select locations every Friday.
+The testing is only for COVID-19.

 Find information about registration here.